bmkmanoj/js-by-examples/README.md

 ##### How did we get here?

-This is a result of the IM group chats within our team at work.
-We thought it might be helpful to the community as well, and hence this repository.
+This is a result of IM group chats within our team at work.
+We thought it might be helpful to the community as well, hence this repository.

 ##### Is this content not already available online?